Relacibo/hyprmcsr/docs/configuration.md

   Tip: You can leave this field empty.
 If loopback is enabled, running `install.sh` will automatically detect and set your default output here.
 - **download.jar**: Array of GitHub repositories (or URLs in the future) for required JARs to be downloaded automatically.
 - **autoDestroyOnExit**: If true, runs cleanup automatically when the main script exits.
+- **requireSudo**: If true, you will be prompted for sudo at start and it will be kept alive for all commands in `onStart`/`onDestroy` (useful for input-remapper or other tools needing root).
 - **minecraft.autoStart**:
   If `true` (default), Minecraft will be started automatically by `hyprmcsr.sh`.
   If `false`, you must start Minecraft yourself via PrismLauncher (GUI or CLI).